zhanar2024/restaurant-menu/README.md

 * createMenuItems(menuItems): Generates HTML for menu items.
 * addToCart(): Increases the cart count when an item is added.
 * updateCartCount(): Updates the cart count display.
+*
 ##How to Run
-Clone the repository:
+1. Clone the repository:

-bash
-Copy code
 git clone https://github.com/your-username/menu-item-catalog.git

-Navigate to the project directory:
+2. Navigate to the project directory:

-bash
-Copy code
 cd menu-item-catalog

-Open index.html in your web browser.
+3. Open index.html in your web browser.

 ##Installation
 No installation is necessary.
 Simply open the index.html file in a web browser to view the application.